Noble Corporation: Fleet Report And Scandal In Brazil

 Well, almost every offshore drilling company told us about increasing customer inquiries and improving contract prospects during the first-quarter earnings season.
 Noble Corp.
 (NYSE:NE) is now the only driller that provides fleet status reports on a monthly basis, so we can use it as a gauge of market activity.
 The company has just released its fleet status report and here's its key content:

 Unfortunately, the company had nothing to report.
-Here's what the company had to say about the prospects of its rigs during their recent earnings call:
+Here's what the company had to say about the prospects of its rigs during its recent earnings call:

 Three other floating rigs are in warm-stacked mode, including the Noble Sam Croft and Noble Tom Madden in the U.S. Gulf of Mexico, and the Noble Clyde Boudreaux in Asia.
 All three rigs, and the hot-stacked Noble Bob Douglas in South America, are chasing work in and around their respective locations, and we are increasingly confident of securing contracts for some of these units prior to the conclusion of the year.
-We are especially encouraged by the prospects we have for the Noble Bob Douglas in light of the exceptional performance it has just delivered to its last client in an exciting basin".
+We are especially encouraged by the prospects we have for the Noble Bob Douglas in light of the exceptional performance it has just delivered to its last client in an exciting basin."

 It is evident that nothing has yet materialized.
 Let's be fair to the company - the rigs that currently chase work are floaters, and the floater segment remains in deep distress.
 Potentially, the whole industry is now in the waiting mode as we approach the ultra-important OPEC meeting.
 Current consensus is a prolongation of the deal for 9 months with cuts' size unchanged.
 Anything less than this will mean huge downside for oil prices, at least in the short term.